The best kitchen deals at Target and Walmart's big Prime Day-style sales

 All of you kitchen and cookware deal-hunters (and anyone hoping to get a jump on holiday shopping) may want to listen up.
-As is well-documented, Amazon's Prime Day was moved from its usual home in July to Oct.
-13 (that's today!) and 14.
-Prime Day is already popping off with big savings on some of the best kitchen gear, small kitchen appliances and quality cookware, and we'll be bringing you all of the best deals in real-time as they roll out.
+As is well documented, Amazon's Prime Day has moved from its usual home in July to Oct.
+13 and 14 (that's now!).
+Prime Day is popping off with big savings on some of the best kitchen gear, small kitchen appliances and quality cookware, and we'll be bringing you all of the best deals in real-time as they roll out.
 Not to be outdone, Target and Walmart have jumped in on the Prime Day hoopla, launching major online sales of their own.
 Some of the best kitchen deals, like Keurig coffee machines, Instant Pots and Ninja blenders are already underway.

 We've already begun sorting through the online sales to bring you the best of the best.
 Here's what we know are already on sale so far during Target and Walmart's big Prime Day-esque sales.